arnoldlee850807/ETtoday_CodingExercise/README.md

  https://github.com/SnapKit/SnapKitOne

- SnapKit is used in this project to helped setting the constraints
+ SnapKit is used in this project to helped setting the constraints.